cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In this paragraph we use the following notation for defining the group object G for a selected curve and encode\_to\_curve method:

-- With G.group\_order we denote the order of the elliptic curve which MUST BE a prime.
+- With G.group\_order we denote the order of the elliptic curve which MUST be a prime.

 - With is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid and returns false otherwise.
 This is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.